-Rising Juniors and Seniors in CPS high schools are eligible to apply for Summer Bridge.
+Rising Seniors in CPS high schools are eligible to apply for Summer Bridge.
 An unweighted GPA of 3.6 or higher is required.
 You must also have a 95% attendance rate at your school.
 You must have met any prerequisites listed on the summer course list.
 An interview is required for final selection and a parent/guardian must be present at that time.

 Requirements Once Admitted